Skip to main content

 Texas BBQ Wood Preferences

-Central Texas barbecue relies heavily on post oak, providing moderate smoke that enhances rather than masks premium beef flavor.
-The Hill Country tradition emphasizes simplicity—salt, pepper, and oak smoke.
-Pitmasters maintain consistent 225-250°F temperatures using split oak logs in offset smokers.
+Central Texas barbecue relies on post oak, providing moderate smoke that enhances rather than masks premium beef flavor.
+The Hill Country tradition emphasizes simplicity — salt, pepper, and oak smoke at 225–250°F in offset smokers.
+South Texas incorporates mesquite for direct grilling and shorter smokes, where intense heat suits fajitas and barbacoa.
+East Texas shows Southern influence, using hickory and pecan alongside oak for sauced, “low and slow” meats.

 Carolina Traditions